Accountability and Reporting

 Confidentiality clauses of a general nature are included in all Organ and Tissue Authority standard form contracts, i.e. they all contain clauses requiring the contractor to maintain confidentiality of Commonwealth confidential information and to protect personal information.

 Please note: requests by members of the public for access to government information, including details of any of the contracts listed in Senate Order 192 will be considered in accordance with the Freedom of Information Act 1982.

 Costs to comply

-The total cost of compliance for the OTA for the 2015 calendar year compilation was estimated at $4,200.00.
+The total cost of compliance for the OTA for the 2016-17 financial year compilation was estimated at $4,200.00.
 The method used to calculate this estimate was based on the nominal salary level of each staff member involved, the hours dedicated to the task and associated on-costs.